Interpretable sensitivity analysis for the Baron-Kenny approach to mediation with unmeasured confounding: Omitted-variable bias in least squares

+We review \citet{cinelli2020making}'s key result on OVB based on the $R^2$ parametrization.
 Let $y$ denote the outcome, $a$ the exposure, $c$ the observed covariates including the constant $1$, and $u$ the unmeasured confounder.
-Assume $y,a,u$ are scalars, and $c$ can be a vector.
+Assume $y,a,u$ are scalars and $c$ can be a vector.
 Consider the long and short population least squares regressions with and without $u$:

 The difference between the coefficients of $a$ in the long and short regressions in \eqref{eq::ols-long-short} equals